-(k) Property and equipment
+Property and equipment (k)

 Items of property, plant and equipment are stated in the statement of financial position at their acquisition cost less accumulated depreciation and allowance for impairment.

 Depreciation is calculated on a straight line basis at prescribed rates designed to decrease the cost or valuation of fixed assets over their expected useful lives.
 The annual rates of amortisation are as follows: